vishwagangaraddi/Healthcare-Analytics/README.md

 ### Data Collection & Preparation
 - Gathered from visits, patients, doctors, treatments, and lab results.
 - Cleaned and standardized fields (dates, diagnosis names, treatment categories, patient demographics).
+- Loaded the dataset into MySQL for preprocessing and structured querying.

 ### Data Modeling
 - Built a **star schema** for analysis.